Matt LaPorta: Major leagues

 On May 3, 2009, LaPorta struck out in his first Major League at-bat against the Detroit Tigers.
 The next day, LaPorta recorded his first major league home run hit off of the Toronto Blue Jays' Brian Tallet.

 Going into spring training for the 2010 season, LaPorta was expected to transition to the role of starting first baseman.
 However, when the Indians signed Russell Branyan and announced he would be the everyday first baseman, LaPorta instead became a contender for the left field position, along with Michael Brantley.
 Branyan's back problems limited him to no game action during spring training, causing him to begin the season on the 15-day disabled list.
 Consequently, LaPorta was moved back to the first baseman position.
 After Branyan was activated from the disabled list on April 20, LaPorta was moved primarily to the backup first baseman role, with some playing time in left field.
-In order for him to receive more at-bats and continue his development, LaPorta was optioned to Triple-A Columbus on June 7.
+For him to receive more at-bats and continue his development, LaPorta was optioned to Triple-A Columbus on June 7.
 On June 27 the Indians traded Branyan to the Seattle Mariners for outfielder Ezequiel Carrera and shortstop Juan Diaz, LaPorta was recalled from Triple-A Columbus to be the everyday first baseman for the Indians.

 According to Baseball Reference, LaPorta split the 2012 season between the Indians (22 games) and Triple-A Columbus (101 games).
 On November 20, 2012, LaPorta was assigned outright to the Indians' Triple-A affiliate, the Columbus Clippers.
 LaPorta spent the 2013 campaign split between Columbus and the rookie-level Arizona League Indians.
 In 57 appearances for the two affiliates, he slashed a combined .249/.331/.517 with 14 home runs and 40 RBI.

 Piratas de Campeche

 On February 10, 2014, LaPorta signed a minor league contract with the Baltimore Orioles organization.
 He was released by Baltimore prior to the start of the season on March 21.

 On April 5, 2014, LaPorta signed with the Piratas de Campeche of the Mexican League.
 In 32 games for Campeche, he batted .286/.366/.555 with seven home runs and 24 RBI.
-LaPorta was released by the Piratas on May 13.
+The Piratas released LaPorta on May 13.

 On April 12, 2015, LaPorta announced his retirement from professional baseball.